7 Crucial Checks in the Financial Services Register for 2025

 Thus, the Register not only promotes ethical practices in the financial industry but also safeguards the interests of its consumers.

-You can find firms and people in the Financial Services Register (the Register), as well as the activities for which firms have permits.
+You can find firms and people in the Financial Services Register (the FS Register), as well as the activities for which firms have regulatory permissions.

 Services you can search on the Register include: